ivov/eslint-plugin-n8n-nodes-base/docs/rules/node-param-display-name-wrong-for-dynamic-multi-options.md

 # node-param-display-name-wrong-for-dynamic-multi-options

-`displayName` for dynamic-multi-options-type node parameter must end with `Name or ID`
+`displayName` for dynamic-multi-options-type node parameter must end with `Names or IDs`

 📋 This rule is part of the `plugin:n8n-nodes-base/recommended` config.